Kingxukai/linux/Documentation/process/handling-regressions.rst

        If you break existing user space setups THAT IS A REGRESSION.

-       It's not ok to say "but we'll fix the user space setup".
+       It's not ok to say "but we'll fix the woke user space setup".

        Really.
 NOT OK.